Chromium & Copper

 and vomiting are not only common effects from copper toxicity, but they can also be experienced when Cu is

-supplemented with acidic foods or beverages, on an empty stomach, or with higher amounts of Vitamin C.
+supplemented with acidic foods or beverages, on an empty stomach, or with higher amounts of ascorbic acid.

-Low Copper intake can increase the risk of high blood cholesterol, coronary heart disease, irregular heart-
+Low Copper intake can increase the risk of high serum cholesterol, coronary heart disease, irregular heart-

 beat, decreased pigmentation of skin / vitiligo, premature graying hair, hernias, aneurysm (bulging of a blood